Showing posts with label Utility. Show all posts

 FROM sys.extended_properties ep

-INNER JOIN sys.objects ob ON ep.major_id = ob.OBJECT_ID
+INNER JOIN sys.schemas sch ON class = 3 AND ep.major_id = SCHEMA_ID;

 FROM sys.extended_properties ep